 John Doggett

-John teaches MBA courses about entrepreneurship, global competition, and sustainability.
-John has received more student-selected “Outstanding Teaching” Awards (14) than any current member of the McCombs faculty.
+Today, John teaches MBA courses about entrepreneurship, global competition, and sustainability.
+John has won more student-selected “Outstanding Teaching” Awards (15) than any current member of the McCombs faculty.
+In May 2025, The Texas Execs, UT Austin’s Alumni Association, honored John with one of its university-wide “Texas-10” Teaching Awards.

 John has taught courses on entrepreneurship and venture capital in Africa, Asia, Europe, Latin America, and the Middle East.
-He has also consulted with companies and trade associations in a wide range of industries, including economic development, electric utilities, oil, gas, and coal, manufacturing, retail, transportation, software and non-profit.
+He has experience collaborating with companies and trade associations in a wide range of industries, including economic development, electric utilities, oil, gas, and coal, manufacturing, retail, transportation, software and non-profit.

 John practiced law for seven years in Connecticut and California.
 He started his career as a legal services attorney representing poor clients.
 He then spent five years as Director of Legal Services of the State Bar of California helping to expand access to civil legal services in that state.
 During his legal career, John’s clients told him that what they wanted most was to get a job so they would no longer being poor.